alaa-abdelrahim/Prev_Projects/README.md

     - Multiple tasks for each project.
     - the status of each task.
     - Description or notes about what you should exactly do for each task.
-    - you can edit your notes for each task any time.
+    - you can edit your notes for each task at any time.
     - you can change the task status by drag it and drop it to another section (status).
     - you can even delete the task.
     - you can delete the whole project.